ceedee666/modern-abap-curriculum/docs/adding_behavior.md

   action ( features : instance ) setStatusToCompleted result [1] $self;
 ```

-Once `(features : instance)` is added to the operations a quick fix can be used
+After adding `(features : instance)` to the operations, you can use a quick fix
 to generate an implementation of the feature control in `ZBP_I_Product`.
-The following listing show the implementation of the feature control for the example.
+The following listing show the feature control implementation for this case.
-Again, the entities are read first using the keys table.
+First, the entities are read first using the keys table.
 For each operation the status of
 the entity is checked.
-If the status is `30` (i.e. completed) the operations are disabled
+If the status is `30` (i.e., completed) the operations are disabled
 using the constant `if_abap_behv=>fc-o-disabled`.
 Otherwise the status is set to `if_abap_behv=>fc-o-enabled`.

 ```abap